y2kbugger/y2k-lc3-tools/README.md

 Use the venv created by poetry to run the notebooks, one easy way is from within vscode.

 # Todo
-1. Get the assembler working from a notebook e.g. strip out cli tools
-1. Get the disassembler working from a notebook e.g. strip out cli tools
 1. Get the simulator working in my repo and running under pytest
 1. Simplify the vm code and make it more pythonic
     - move all state int VM class